Skip to main content

 There are several types of geothermal reservoirs below our feet, from high temperature to very low temperature, all with unique applications:

-Steam can be harvested directly from high temperature reservoirs to power large geothermal power plants.
-In general, a high temperature geothermal reservoir is generally more than 150°C and are found near areas of active volcanism.
+Steam can be harvested directly from high-temperature reservoirs to power sizeable geothermal power plants.
+In general, a high-temperature geothermal reservoir is generally more than 150°C and is found near areas of active volcanism.

-Middle temperature geothermal reservoirs can be used to generate steam to drive turbines, albeit with lower performance than high temperature reservoirs.
+Middle-temperature geothermal reservoirs can generate steam to drive turbines, albeit with lower performance than high-temperature reservoirs.
 These reservoirs are usually between 100°C and 150°C.

 Low temperature reservoirs

 Geothermal energy can be generated across the world with different degrees of ease.
-In countries like the United States, drilling must be used in order to reach geothermal heat.
-In Iceland, however, sources of geothermal heat are abundant and easy to access.
+In countries like the United States, drilling must be used to reach geothermal heat.
+In Iceland, however, geothermal heat sources are abundant and easy to access.
 The U.S. generates the most amount of geothermal energy of any other country according to the U.S. Department of Energy and its national laboratories.

 The basic principle of any geothermal energy system is that thermal energy from the Earth’s core can be captured and used at the surface.
-Via a heat exchanger, water or steam can carry this heat energy to the surface of the earth.
+Via a heat exchanger, water or steam can carry this heat energy to the earth's surface.
 Once it reaches the surface, the water or heat can be used for many different purposes including heating and cooling buildings.

-Several geothermal technologies have been developed that use the earth's heat for a variety of end cases.
-Most commonly, the use of geothermal energy is used for heat or electrical generation at one of many possible scales.
+Several geothermal technologies have been developed that use the earth's heat for various end cases.
+Most commonly, geothermal energy is used for heat or electrical generation at one of many possible scales.

 There are three main ways we use geothermal energy: